 Traditionally, sales organizations focus their efforts on motivating and rewarding top performers.
 Why wouldn’t they?
 After all, this group brings in the bulk of the revenue.
-However, studies find that a 5% performance improvement in the middle 60% of a sales organization can lead to a 70% increase in revenue.
+However, studies show that a 5% performance improvement in the middle 60% of a sales organization can lead to a 70% increase in revenue.
 That’s huge!
 What impact would that have on your bottom line?
-So why aren’t you motivating middle performers to move the needle?
+So why aren’t you motivating middle sales performers in order to move the needle?

 Tapping into the potential of these middle performers requires a strategy and some patience, but doing so could make a dramatic impact on the overall revenue.
-Here are a few helpful tips for motivating the bulk of your sales organization.
+Here are a few helpful tips for motivating salespeople.
+Especially the middle, which is the bulk of your sales organization.

 Identify the Motivations